For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What's more, claiming Universal Credit could also entitle you to free prescriptions and discounted travel.

-It's best to view Universal Credit as a short-term arrangement while you try to get work.
+If you can, it's best to view Universal Credit as a short-term arrangement while you try to get work.
 However, claiming this benefit could prove to be the difference between finding a job and staying unemployed.

 Our list of ways to make free money should help tide you over, too.